 This table is a general summary of the travel money products in the market.
 Features and benefits can vary between cards.

-Whilst you can buy lira in most high street or online travel shops, you will get a better deal if you wait to purchase lira in Turkey as the rate is likely to be worse than what you’ll get from an exchange office or ATM when you arrive.
+While you can buy lira in most high streets or online travel shops, you will get a better deal if you wait to purchase lira in Turkey as the rate is likely to be worse than what you’ll get from an exchange office or ATM when you arrive.
 You can compare travel money services here.

 If you have a no currency conversion fee and no international ATM fee card, ATMs are the best way to get lira in Turkey.
 When you use your card to withdraw cash, you’ll get the card scheme foreign exchange rate, which is a better rate than what you’ll get at exchange offices or banks.
-If you have cash to exchange, most exchange offices will buy Pound Sterling and sell you lira.
-You can find these businesses in tourist areas, for example Taksim in Istanbul, and unlike banks you may not pay a commission.
-Avoid exchange cash at the airport, the rates are poor.
+If you have cash to exchange, most exchange offices will buy pound sterling and sell you lira.
+You can find these businesses in tourist areas, for example, Taksim in Istanbul, and unlike banks, you may not pay a commission.
+Avoid exchanging cash at the airport, the rates are poor.